azade1490/AuthCookieBase/README.md

 ## Implementing Authentication 🔐 & Authorization 🔑 in **Blazor Server Without Identity**

-When the authentication logic is implemented in the backend, Identity should not directly access the database
+When the authentication logic is implemented in the backend, Identity should not directly access the databas — this helps maintain a clean separation of responsibilities and consistent application logic.

+🧠 We know that Identity internally uses
 🧠 We know that Identity internally uses:

 ```csharp